 Take the subway to Toseong Station 토성역. >Take Exit 6 and look for the sign for Gamcheon Culture Village > Change to the green minibus 1-1, 2, or 2-2. > Get off at Gamcheon Culture Village.

-You can easily take a taxi cab to the main entrance of the Gamcheon Culture Village which is what we did.
+You can easily take a taxi cab to the main entrance of the Gamcheon Culture Village which is across the street from Gamcheon elementary school which is what we did.
 It was easier for our group of 3 people and my friend currently had an injury.

 How to get around Gamcheon Village

 Gamcheon Village is all done by walking.
-There is the main pathway you can take from end to end, but to really appreciate the beauty of Busan’s Gamcheon Village be prepared to take some steep steps and narrow alleyways.
+There is the main pathway you can take from end to end, but to really appreciate the beauty of Busan’s Gamcheon Village be prepared to take some steep stairs and narrow alleyways.
 There are many cute little paths you can take throughout the village which is why getting a map at the tourist information center is important.
+This village has many stairs and can be difficult for those who have a disability.
+It’s important to note this for anyone who may have difficulties going up and down stairs.

 Planning a trip to Korea?